-Interpretation: For 2004-05, a survey of all supervisory personnel indicated that 76.0% of all SPC employees were involved in professional development experiences at college expense during the year.
+Interpretation: Data for this measure, has yet to be collected for 2005-06.
+For 2004-05, a survey of all supervisory personnel indicated that 76.0% of all SPC employees were involved in professional development experiences at college expense during the year.
 The standard is met.
 Only 45.2% of classified personnel participated in some form of internal or external professional development or training.
 This information will be presented to the Professional Development Committee for consideration in programming activities.

-The level of employee satisfaction with opportunities for professional development as measured by the Employee Survey will be above average (greater than 3.0 on 5.0 scale).
+F-1.2 The level of employee satisfaction with opportunities for professional development as measured by the Employee Survey will be above average (greater than 3.0 on 5.0 scale).